the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `fallback` - special function executed either when a function that does not exist is called or Ether is sent directly to a contract but receive() does not exist or msg.data is not empty; fallback has a 2300 gas limit when called by transfer or send

-`flashbots` - [independent project](https://ethereum.org/en/developers/docs/mev/) which extends execution clients with a service allowing searchers to submit MEV transactions to validators without revealing them to the public mempool; prevents transactions from being frontrun by generalized frontrunners; [video explanation](https://www.youtube.com/watch?v=Zt15wrSDVxc)
+`flashbots` - [independent project](https://ethereum.org/en/developers/docs/mev/) which extends execution clients with a service allowing searchers to submit MEV transactions to validators without revealing them to the public mempool; prevents transactions from being frontrun by generalized frontrunners; [video](https://www.youtube.com/watch?v=Zt15wrSDVxc)

 `flash-swap` - all trades must occur during single transaction: opportunity for arbitragers